 3. The good guy fakes an attack to draw a block from the bad guy, the bad guy counters and the good guy recounters as he moves past the bad guy.

 Remember to change the “barrier” side periodically, as the goal here to to simulate an area that may be off limits in real life and these can’t be known ahead of time.
-Like the example in the drill in Europe, you may have a preference to move in a certain direction for a counter, but if there is a barrier in that direction, then you should have some practice in moving to your “non-preferred” direction.
+You may have a preference to move in a certain direction for a counter, but if there is a barrier in that direction, then you should have some practice in moving to your “non-preferred” direction.